Modules¶

 Locating Modules¶

-command at the local prompt.
+Modules are located using the search command at the local prompt.
 You can

 also locate modules using tab completion at the local prompt.